Pop Evil: War of Angels (2010–2012)

-Onyx (2013–2015)
+Onyx (2013–2014)

 In January 2013, just after the New Year, Pop Evil entered a recording studio in Chicago, IL with Grammy nominated Producer Johnny K to record their third studio album.
-The first single, called "Trenches", from their upcoming album "Onyx" debuted online by the band on February 28, 2013.
-On April 11, 2013, the band debuted a second song from "Onyx" called "Goodbye My Friend".
+The first single, called "Trenches", from their upcoming album Onyx debuted online by the band on February 28, 2013.
+On April 11, 2013, the band debuted a second song from Onyx called "Goodbye My Friend".
 Pop Evil announced via Twitter on March 3 that Onyx will be released on May 14.

 In June 2013, Pop Evil scored their first national #1 single on Rock Radio with "Trenches".
+The band also won the Radio Contraband Rock Radio Award for "Song of the Year" for "Trenches" in 2013.

 February 2014 saw the band sign a deal with Eleven Seven Music for distribution of their current and forthcoming material in Europe.
-This will see "Trenches" released on March 17, and the album Onyx sometime in the first half of the year.
-In addition, their first European live dates will be supporting new labelmates Five Finger Death Punch from March into April.
+"Onyx" was released on May 14, 2013.
+Their first European live dates were supporting then-new labelmates Five Finger Death Punch from March into April.

-Up (2015–2017)
+Up and Pop Evil (2015–2019)

-In 2015, the band released their fourth studio album, "Up", on August 21 via eOne Music.
+In 2015, the band released their fourth studio album, Up, on August 21 via eOne Music.
 The mayor of Grand Rapids, George Heartwell, visited the band on the set of WXMI (Fox 17) and declared the album's release date "Pop Evil Day" in Grand Rapids.

-Pop Evil released "Take It All", their third single off of "UP" on iTunes on April 29, 2016.
+Pop Evil released "Take It All", their third single off of Up on iTunes on April 29, 2016.

-Pop Evil (2017–2019)

 In October 2017, the ensemble announced that they planned to release their self-titled album Pop Evil on February 16, 2018, with the release of the album's lead single, "Waking Lions".
 In November 2018, Pop Evil announced tour dates with Palaye Royale and Black Map to promote their new album.

 In March 2019, Pop Evil announced their first ever Australian tour.

 In April 2019, the group performed multiple shows with Messer and Memphis May Fire.

 On March 25, 2019, Pop Evil announced a large summer tour, opening for Disturbed the first half of dates and In This Moment for the second.

-Versatile (2020–2021)
+Versatile, DiRito's departure, Skeletons, and Cramer's departure (2020–present)

 In April 2020, the band released the singles, "Work" and "Let the Chaos Reign".
 On November 13, 2020, the band returned with the "pulsing" single "Breathe Again", while also announcing the title of their sixth album, Versatile, which they started working on during the winter of 2019.
 It was released on May 20, 2021.

 Matt DiRito would then go on to announce his departure from Pop Evil shortly after the album's release, keeping his reasons private.
 Due to travel restrictions from Covid, drummer Jason Hartless filled in for Hayley Cramer during the first leg of the 2021 Versatile tour.

-Skeletons (2022-present)

-On April 22, 2022, the band released the single "Eye of the Storm" with an accompanying music video, along with a remix of the song titled "Into the Vortex", released July 15th, 2022.
+On April 22, 2022, the band released the single "Eye of the Storm" with an accompanying music video, along with a remix of the song titled "Into the Vortex", released July 15, 2022.